bifurcation/tls-pake/draft-barnes-tls-pake.md

 # Introduction

-DISCLAIMER: This is a work-in-progress draft of MLS and has not yet seen significant security analysis.
+DISCLAIMER: This is a work-in-progress draft and has not yet seen significant security analysis.
 It should not be used as a basis for building production systems.